soderlind/vscode-phpcbf/README.md

 # PHP Code Beautifier and Fixer for Visual Studio Code

-This extension provides the PHP Code Beautifier and Fixer (`phpcbf`) command.
+This extension provides the PHP Code Beautifier and Fixer (`phpcbf`) command for Visual Studio Code.

 `phpcbf` is the lesser known sibling of `phpcs` ([PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)). `phpcbf` will try to fix and beautify your code according to a coding standard.